AndrewVVV/DigiWal/README.md

 [![Bread](/images/top-logo.jpg)](https://itunes.apple.com/app/digiwallet/id1328006562)

+## Donate

+DigiWallet for iOS is developed as a free contribution to the DigiByte community.
+By donating DigiByte to the following address, you can help add new features, fix bugs, and provide ongoing support: D8LHGmtA9V19cmHEYEBcx7gjKfbha2DPkT

+We appreciate your support!

 ## Fast, simple and safe!

 DigiWallet for iOS and Android is the easiest way to get started sending and receiving digibyte.
 Designed with both new and experienced users in-mind, DigiWallet for iOS and Android is simple enough for a first-time novice to use, yet powerful enough for regular power-users.